 Experienced, Personal Service To Help You

-I am Perry solo attorney Steven Harrell, and I have filed hundreds of legitimation petitions for fathers throughout Middle Georgia including Warner Robins.
+I am Perry attorney Steven Harrell, and I have filed hundreds of legitimation petitions for fathers throughout Middle Georgia including Warner Robins.

 Along with experience, I take pride in offering my clients individualized service.
 My clients meet with me and only me during every stage of the process.
 As your lawyer, I work hard to always find the best solution that works for you.

 If you are a father of a child born to a woman already married to another man, that presents a very complex legal situation—one I can certainly help with.

 Typically, DNA testing is needed along with the litigation of issues in one or two different courts concerning the legal paternity of the child.